 * Excel 2000 versions of the same tables are also available for download.

-Paper copies are not available at this time due to budgetary limitations.
 Please contact FMMP if you have additional questions.

 You may need to update Acrobat Reader if you get error messages.